How to Stop Credit Card Fees for Workers' Comp Treatment

 Why not?
 Because the provider pays the credit card processing fees, which can be over 3% of the total reimbursement amount.
 This loss of revenue can add up to a significant amount — and for zero benefits to the practice.

-Moreover, California law already requires payment within 15 working days for electronic bills; accepting credit card fees won’t speed up that timeline.
+Moreover, some states already require payment within short time periods, especially for electronic billing.
+For instance, California mandates 15 working days for electronic workers’ compensation bills; accepting credit card fees won’t speed up that timeline.

 Below, we list the companies known to daisyBill to remit “virtual” credit card (VCC) payments to providers.
 More importantly, we include the contact information necessary to actively (and immediately) opt out of accepting credit card payments — which every practice should.
 Today!